ApatheticMioz/ApatheticMioz/README.md

-- 👋 Hi, I’m @ApatheticMioz
+- 👋 Hi, I’m Abdullah Ali
 - 👀 I’m interested in Chess, Programming and games!
 - 🌱 I’m currently doing a Bachelors of Science in Data Science
-- 💞️ I’m currently learning C++, with experience in Python.
+- 💞️ I’m currently learning C++, and have experience in Python.

 <!---
 ApatheticMioz/ApatheticMioz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.